narviii/ifb_media_reports/2025/week_48/top10_weekly_2025_48_gemini-2.5-pro.md

 **Reporting Period:** November 24–30, 2025

-1.  **Pressed Single Shadow by Lethal Cosmetics** — 53 mentions
+1.  **Pressed Single Shadow by Lethal Cosmetics** — 55 mentions
-    This product's high mention count stems from a single creator's extensive swatch and organization video showcasing their large collection.
-The review was overwhelmingly positive, with the creator praising the shadows' unique multichrome shifts, vibrant pigmentation, and beautiful finishes.
+    These single eyeshadows dominated discussion, driven by a creator swatching and organizing 54 individual shades.
+The overwhelming sentiment was positive, with recurring praise for unique multichrome shifts, vibrant pigmentation, and desirable finishes described as "glowy," "holographic-y," and "so pretty."
+The re-release of single shadows for the brand's customizable palette builder tool was also highlighted as an exciting event.

-2.  **Lip Pencils by Kaleidos** — 25 mentions
+2.  **Lip Melts by Kaleidos** — 32 mentions
-    Creators consistently praised this product for its smooth, creamy, and blendable formula that still offers excellent longevity.
-The lip pencils were frequently used to define lips and as a base for lip combos, with creators highlighting the versatile shade range suitable for various looks.
-Multiple creators showcased the full line in swatch videos, reinforcing the positive sentiment around the formula's texture and performance.
+    Creators consistently praised this product line as a "comfy lip balm/lip gloss hybrid" with a smooth, "glidy" texture.
+Mentions were overwhelmingly positive, highlighting the wide range of shades from nudes to unique colors like gray and sparkly iridescent toppers.
+The sparkly shades were particularly celebrated for being "ultra sparkly and special" without feeling gritty.

-3.  **Lip Melts by Kaleidos** — 24 mentions
+3.  **Lip Pencils by Kaleidos** — 21 mentions
-    Creators universally described this product as a comfortable and "comfy lip balm/gloss hybrid" with an ultra-shiny finish.
-The sparkly and iridescent shades were particularly popular, praised for feeling smooth and non-gritty while providing a special effect.
-The Lip Melts were featured in numerous launch reviews and swatch videos, often layered over lip pencils to complete a look.
+    This new product line received strong positive feedback for its creamy, smooth, and blendable formula that also offers excellent longevity.
+Creators showcased the full range of nude and deep shades, frequently using them to create defined lip combos with the brand's Lip Melts.
+The pencils were consistently described as easy to work with and highly pigmented.

-4.  **Epiphany Glow Melt-on Eyeliners by Kaleidos** — 20 mentions
+4.  **Festive Elegance Palette by Dede' Signature** — 16 mentions
-    Creators expressed significant excitement for the new shades, consistently lauding the formula's creamy texture and incredible longevity, describing it as "budge-proof."
-The eyeliners were used for graphic looks and to add multichromatic pops of color to the waterline.
-The unique color-shifting properties of shades like "Scarlet Striker" were frequently praised in reviews and tutorials.
+    This holiday-themed palette was lauded by multiple creators for its "gorgeous," "rich," and "luxurious" jewel-toned color story of reds, greens, and golds.
+The quality was consistently praised, with creators noting the mattes were pigmented and blendable, and the shimmers were "stunning" and "special."
+The festive packaging and versatile color story were key positive themes.

-5.  **Festive Elegance Palette by Dede Signature** — 17 mentions
+5.  **Epiphany Glow Eyeliners by Kaleidos** — 16 mentions
-    This palette received widespread positive attention for its "gorgeous" and "luxurious" holiday-themed color story, featuring rich jewel tones of red, green, and gold.
-Creators praised the high pigmentation and blendable formula in tutorials and swatch videos.
-The palette was consistently described as a perfect Christmas palette with an elegant, moody twist that elevates a classic festive theme.
+    This line of eyeliners, featuring new shades, was celebrated for its unique multichromatic shifts and excellent performance.
+Creators described the formula as creamy, long-lasting, and "budge-proof," making it ideal for graphic liner looks and waterline application.
+Shades like the red "Scarlet Striker" and the shifty blue "Miss Matrix" were specifically highlighted for their vibrant effects.

-6.  **Death Palette by Cosmic Beauty** — 14 mentions
+6.  **Death Palette by Cosmic Beauty** — 15 mentions
-    This tarot-themed palette generated significant excitement, with most creators praising its unique gothic and cool-toned color story that includes moody neutrals and vibrant pops of color.
-The formula was lauded for being highly pigmented, blendable, and versatile for creating diverse looks.
-Despite one creator noting color story similarities to past releases, the overall sentiment was overwhelmingly positive, celebrating the brand's quality and creative direction.
+    This new launch generated significant excitement for its unique tarot theme and "moody, unexpected" cool-toned color story featuring grays, blues, purples, and pops of mustard and red.
+Creators praised the brand's consistent quality, highlighting the palette's blendable mattes and "special" shimmers with diverse finishes.
+The palette was seen as a creative and inspiring addition to the brand's popular tarot series.

 7.  **Moonlit Metal Topper by Menagerie Cosmetics** — 13 mentions
-    Mentions for this product came from a single creator reviewing their collection, resulting in mixed feedback based on the product's age.
-While many shades were still praised as "gorgeous" and "beautifully sparkly," several others were noted to have dried out completely.
-This suggests the product performs well initially but may have longevity issues over time.
+    Mentions for this product line were mixed, arising from a creator's declutter video reviewing their collection.
+Several shades were still described as "beautiful," "gorgeous," and "sparkly," confirming their continued high quality and aesthetic appeal.
+However, a notable number of the liquid eyeshadows were reported to have dried out and become unusable over time.

-8.  **Serpentine Palette by Lethal Cosmetics** — 8 mentions
+8.  **Serpentine Palette by Lethal Cosmetics** — 9 mentions
-    This palette was met with high anticipation, with creators praising its "stunning" snake-themed packaging and inspirational, vampy color story.
-The mix of matte, metallic, and multichrome finishes was highlighted as a key strength, performing well in tutorials.
-The overall sentiment was very positive, with creators expressing excitement over the palette's quality and unique color combinations.
+    This new palette was received positively for its "stunning" snake-themed packaging and "beautiful," vampy color story mixing neutrals with vibrant pinks and greens.
+Creators were inspired by the mix of matte, metallic, and multichrome finishes, noting the shadows performed well and blended great.
+The palette was a key feature of the brand's Black Friday launch and rebrand.

-9.  **Snowdrop Color Nectar Pigment Balm by Rituel de Fille** — 6 mentions
+9.  **Infinity Lip Stains by Lethal Cosmetics** — 6 mentions
-    Featured as part of the brand's Black Friday collection, this multi-use balm was described as a bright, cool-toned cherry blossom pink.
-Creators demonstrated its versatility by applying it to eyes, cheeks, and lips for a luminous, monochromatic look.
-It was frequently mentioned as a desirable gift-with-purchase item, contributing to its visibility during the week.
+    Part of a new collection, these lip stains were praised for their non-drying, long-lasting, and comfortable formula.
+Creators appreciated the luxe packaging and the unique shade range inspired by poisonous flowers.
+The product's versatility was also noted, as it could be worn sheer for a "popsicle effect" or built up for a bolder look.

-10. **Levitation Lash Mascara by Rituel de Fille** — 6 mentions
+10. **Snowdrop Color Nectar Pigment Balm by Rituel de Fille** — 5 mentions
-    This mascara appeared consistently in one creator's tutorials throughout the week, used to finish a variety of eye looks.
-It was often paired with other products from the brand's new collection.
-Its repeated use suggests it is a reliable go-to product for the creator, serving a functional role in completing their makeup.
+    This product was featured as part of the brand's exclusive Black Friday launch, available as a gift with purchase.
+Described as a "bright and cool toned cherry blossom pink," creators highlighted its multi-use functionality by wearing it on eyes, cheeks, and lips.
+The formula was praised for blending well and providing a vibrant, dewy flush of color.